Sujalk31/finproof/README.md

 ---

-## 10. Metrics explained (what `output/report.json` contains)
+## 11. Metrics explained (what `output/report.json` contains)

 - **Record-level**: records processed, matched, exceptions, and the auto-resolved / AI-review / human-review split, plus `resolution_rate` (auto-resolved + AI-review) and `match_rate`.
 - **Amount-level**: total, reconciled, and unresolved ₹ amounts —
-  because a finance controller has to reason about money, not just row counts (plan section 20).
+  because a finance controller has to reason about money, not just row counts.
-- **Accuracy vs ground truth**: accuracy, precision/recall/F1 on the `EXCEPTION` class, and a confusion matrix — computed by comparing final decisions to `data/ground_truth.csv`, a file the reconciliation engine itself never reads (plan section 10).
+- **Accuracy vs ground truth**: accuracy, precision/recall/F1 on the `EXCEPTION` class, and a confusion matrix — computed by comparing final decisions to `data/ground_truth.csv`, a file the reconciliation engine itself never reads.
 - **False resolution rate**: of everything the system `AUTO_RESOLVED`, what fraction was actually wrong against ground truth.
-This is the single most important safety metric for an autonomous finance controller (plan section 19) — a real run of this project measures **0.0%** at the default confidence thresholds.
+This is the single most important safety metric for an autonomous finance controller — a real run of this project measures **0.0%** at the default confidence thresholds.
-- **Throughput**: measured wall-clock time and records/sec for the batch (never invented — plan section 21).
+- **Throughput**: measured wall-clock time and records/sec for the batch (never invented).
-- **Exception breakdown & merchant risk ranking**: root-cause clustering (plan section 17) — e.g. "fee mismatches account for 11% of exceptions" or "merchant M003 accounts for the most exceptions."
+- **Exception breakdown & merchant risk ranking**: root-cause clustering — e.g. "fee mismatches account for 11% of exceptions" or "merchant M003 accounts for the most exceptions."

-All of this is also written to `output/report.txt` (human-readable), `output/reconciled_results.csv`, `output/row_level_results.csv`, `output/audit_trail.json` (every decision with its evidence, plan section 22), and `output/finproof.db` (SQLite).
+All of this is also written to `output/report.txt` (human-readable), `output/reconciled_results.csv`, `output/row_level_results.csv`, `output/audit_trail.json` (every decision with its evidence), and `output/finproof.db` (SQLite).

 ### A real measured run (1,000 transactions, rule-based fallback, no API key)